Peninsula Heritage Welcomes International Students

 Peninsula Heritage School is an approved entity within the United States Student and Exchange Visitor Program (SEVP), and as such can generate the I-20 Form necessary for the student to obtain the F-1 Visa to study in the United States.
 Peninsula Heritage School warmly welcomes international students and we appreciate the diversity and culture they bring to our student body.
 Within our school’s caring and nurturing environment, international students thrive as they learn the English language and progress in all areas of academics.

 Parents of international students begin the admissions process by emailing the Director of Admissions, Pedro Jimenez, at pjimenez@peninsulaheritage.org and stating their interest in applying to Peninsula Heritage School.
-This email should also be accompanied by as many of the following as possible:
+When ready to apply, families:

-- A written recommendation (in English) from a teacher or Head of School
+• Send in the student’s recent report cards and recent test scores as well as a written recommendation (in English) from a teacher or Head of School.

 The Admissions Committee will evaluate the information, and when possible, meet with the student via Zoom.
 When a decision of acceptance has been made by the Admissions Committee, the I-20 Form will be mailed to the address indicated on the previously submitted form.
 Parents must pay the I-901 SEVIS Fee at FMJFee.com.
 Parents can then make an appointment with the United States Consulate/Embassy to obtain the F-1 Visa.
 The student and parents take the I-20 Form, proof of payment of the I-901 SEVIS fee, and other required documents to the appointment.